International business law

 Students will be active part of lessons and of the course itself.
 Projects will be assigned to students who will examine and present the project by using slides.
 A written report will be needed as well.

-During the course, students will have the chance to attend to in-class symposiums held by the Director of the Vicenza Business Register, by entrepreneurs of very important companies, by foreign Lectures, and by some ex-students who are now supervisors in multinational companies
+During the course, students will have the chance to attend to in-class symposiums held by the Director of the Vicenza Business Register, by entrepreneurs of international companies, by foreign Lectures, and by some ex-students who are now supervisors in multinational companies

 Didactical material will be made available during the course on the e-learning platform